Overview:

 ➕ To create a custom allowance:

-💡 If this is a manual allowance (entered manually each month), you don’t need to set any logic — the default is “Regular”.
+💡 If this is a manual allowance (entered manually each month) or a fixed amount for every month, you don’t need to set any logic — the default is “Regular”.

 ✅ Available Allowance Logics (Optional):